 Her fifth book, The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press, 2015), won the Honorable Mention for the 2015 Heldt Prize for the Best Book in Slavic/Eastern European/Eurasian Women's Studies.
 From Notes to Narrative: Writing Ethnographies that Everyone Can Read is her sixth book, published with the University of Chicago Press in 2016.
-Red Hangover: Legacies of 20th Century Communism is a collection of essays and short stories published in 2018, and her eighth book, Second World, Second Sex: Socialist Women's Activism and Global Solidarity during the Cold War will be published in 2019.
+Red Hangover: Legacies of 20th Century Communism is a collection of essays and short stories published in 2018, and her eighth academic book, Second World, Second Sex: Socialist Women's Activism and Global Solidarity during the Cold War was published in 2019.
 Ghodsee's most recent book is co-authored with Mitchell Orenstein: Taking Stock of Shock: Social Consequences of the 1989 Revolutions.
 Her articles and essays have been translated into over a dozen languages and have appeared in popular publications such as Aeon, Dissent, Foreign Affairs, Jacobin, The World Policy Journal, The Lancet, The New Republic, Quartz, The Baffler, Ms. Magazine, Le Monde Diplomatique, The Washington Post, and The New York Times.

 Her research has been supported by: the National Science Foundation (NSF), Fulbright Foundation, the National Council on Eurasian and East European Research (NCEEER), the International Research and Exchanges Board (IREX), and the American Council of Learned Societies (ACLS).